dyff.schema¶

 “canonical name” of a field is not valid as a pydantic model field name, either

-because it is a Python reserved word like bytes
+because it is a Python reserved word like bytes.
+In these cases, the field

-set to its canonical name.
+will have an alias set to its canonical name.
 All Dyff schema models

-derive from DyffBaseModel
+derive from DyffBaseModel,

-so that they default to using the
+which overrides model_dump() and model_dump_json() so that they default

-override this behavior.
+should not override this behavior.